istio/istio.io/content/en/blog/2022/egress-policies/index.md

 ### Route internal outbound traffic to the egress gateway

-After deleting the `ServiceEntry`s used on the previous section, make sure your mesh is still blocking outbound access, and that there are no other resources that can conflict with the configuration like other `DestinationRule`s, `VirtualService`s, `Gateway`s and `AuthorizationPolicy`:
+After deleting the `ServiceEntry`s used on the previous section, make sure your mesh is still restricting outbound access, and that there are no other resources that can conflict with the configuration like other `DestinationRule`s, `VirtualService`s, `Gateway`s and `AuthorizationPolicy`:

 {{< text bash >}}
 $ kubectl exec $SLEEP_POD1 -it -- curl -I https://developers.google.com